 - Students must pay for tuition and health insurance (if applicable) and submit all required documentation in order to register for classes.
 Students may not attend class if payment has not been made or documents have not been submitted.

 - Attendance is taken in every class.
-Please review the IEP Attendance Policy below for more information on this direct policy.
+Please review the IEP Attendance Policy below for more information on this policy.

 - Inappropriate behavior in class and on campus may result in a student’s suspension or expulsion from the IEP.